Butternut Squash & Broccoli Curry

 *items available in your Imperfect box

-Add oil to a large stock pot or saucepan and heat over medium.
+Add oil and butter to a large stock pot or saucepan and heat over medium.
 When oil is shimmering, add white parts of green onions, ginger and garlic to pan and cook until fragrant, 2-3 minutes.
 Add red curry paste and cook for 1-2 minutes.